 Jump to:

 I tested this with both fresh and frozen spinach and found the frozen, chopped easier to use with better results because the fresh had a lot of stems.
 Frozen is also easy to keep around.
 I made the first batch in the food processor and it got too fluid.
-Ricotta cheese filling is best made by hand and it is an easy recipe.
+Ricotta cheese filling is best made by hand.

-- Salt, ground black pepper and red pepper (optional)
+- Seasoning: Salt, ground black pepper and red pepper (optional).

 See recipe card for quantities.

-Another options is mixing 2 tablespoons of arrowroot starch with 3 tablespoons of water and stirring until smooth.
+- Another option is mixing 2 tablespoons of arrowroot starch or cornstarch with 3 tablespoons of water and stirring until smooth.
+For more ideas on egg substitutes read this post.

 10 Ways to Use Ricotta Cheese Filling